thequeenofclubs/Ragnarock/hh.md

 - A sense of fullness or pressure
 - Needing to turn up the volume more than usual

-These are signs of **temporary threshold shif (TTS)t** — your ears’ way of saying they were pushed too far.
+These are signs of **temporary threshold shift (TTS)**.
+It's your ears’ way of saying they were pushed too far.
 It often fades, but it’s also a sign that damage is accumulating.
+Incur this damage too many times, or too severely, and the TTS will never fade.

-At the highest levels that this speaker can produce, **TTS occurs instantly and without warning.**
+At the highest levels that this speaker can produce, at 1m, **TTS occurs instantly and without warning**.